 What are Work Shorts

-When we say “work shorts,” the first thing that comes to mind is classic cargo style.
+When we say “work shorts,” the first thing that comes to mind is the classic cargo style.
 Granted, it is one of the most common designs but other types can fall under the workwear category.
 What sets work shorts apart is that they are built for tough jobs.
 Since they are more breathable compared to traditional work pants, many workers wear shorts in hot weather.
 More notably, their pockets and loops are strong enough to hold the weight of your tools.

 How Does It Work